 Choose the strategy that will fit your brand best or combine them to keep your market share high.

 Congrats, now you know pretty much everything about the concept of relative market share.
 Monitor this metric regularly and increase it with the help of SendPulse promotional tools.

 - This article highlights the differences between relative and absolute market share.

-- This article provides an example for calculating relative market share.
+- This article provides an example for calculating your relative market share.

-- This article offers 5 ways to increase your market share.
+- This article offers five ways to increase your market share.

 Last Updated: 08.08.2022